 Any person who fails to comply with any provisions of the Animal Control By-law is guilty of an offence and is voluntarily liable to fines up to a maximum of $75.00.
 If voluntary payments have not been received on or before the Provincial Court hearing, the person charged with the offence is liable on summary conviction to a fine of not less than $100.00 and not more than $500.00, plus license and pound fees, if applicable.

-The Animal Control Officer will assist a plaintiff person in the trapping of small domestic nuisance animals as follows:
+The Animal Control Officer will assist a resident person in the trapping of small domestic nuisance animals as follows:

-· Supply a trap conditional upon the plaintiff signing a release form for the trap;
+· Supply a trap conditional upon the resident signing a release form for the trap;

-· The plaintiff may then trap any problem animal at his residence in accordance with the instructions provided by the Animal Control Officer.
+· The resident may then trap any problem animal at their residence in accordance with the instructions provided by the Animal Control Officer.

 · The Animal Control Officer, will, upon notification, then be responsible for arranging custody of any trapped animal.

-· The Plaintiff must return the trap at the call of the Animal Control Officer
+· The resident must return the trap at the call of the Animal Control.

 The Oromocto SPCA operates the Animal Shelter at 111 D’Amours Street.
 The Shelter provides a temporary home for homeless and abandoned animals in Oromocto.
 The SPCA enforces the New Brunswick Provincial SPCA Act by investigating abuse or neglect of animals.
 The Oromocto and Area SPCA conducts on-going educational programs in the Oromocto and Area Schools that promote the humane care of animals, teaches children how not to get bitten by a dog by showing them how to safely approach a dog they don’t know or what to do if a dog shows itself to be unfriendly.